ssbc/patchwork/README.md

 ## Install

-Download installers for Windows, macOS and Linux from [patchwork/releases](https://github.com/ssbc/patchwork/releases)
+**Recommended**: Download installers for Windows, macOS and Linux from [patchwork/releases](https://github.com/ssbc/patchwork/releases)

 Or you can build from source with node and npm installed: